anykeyh/clear/README.md

 - [ ] CitusDB Support ? => In mind
 - [ ] Filling this checklist and drink a beer

+I'm currently focusing on the DB views (nothing hard) and a CLI to scaffold project with Kemal and Clear, manage migrations, and others tools !

 ## Licensing

 This shard is provided under the MIT license.

+## Contribute

+All contributions are welcome !
+As a specialized ORM for postgreSQL, be sure a great contribution on a very specific PG feature will be incorporated to this shard.
+I hope one day we will cover all the features of PG here !